 A study of the impact that terrorism on individuals, society and government in our country.
 Included are discussions of the impact of terrorism on law enforcement, especially first responders, changes in Americans perspective on constitutional rights, and government responses to terrorism.
 Prerequisite: CRIM 1111 (3 credits)

-CRIM 4071 Criminal Justice Internship (1-3)
+CRIM 4061 Experiential Learning in Criminal Justice (3)